Film Production

 Modules

-In this module, you will begin by developing your storytelling and scriptwriting skills by focusing specifically on the study and writing of short screenplays.
-The focus will be on the analysis and implementation of narrative devices (including narrative shortcuts and the use of sound), the development of story and character (and the interrelationship between the two), and on skills in writing visually and succinctly.
-The module then progresses to allow you to turn your idea from script to screen as you take your screenplay and develop it into a final film piece.
-You can participate in both the creative dimensions of fiction filmmaking, including directing performance, cinematography and editing, and the organisational dimensions of producing and production management.
+In this module, students begin by developing their storytelling and scriptwriting skills by focusing specifically on the study and writing of short screenplays.
+The focus will be on the analysis and implementation of narrative devices (including narrative shortcuts and use of sound), the development of story and character (and the inter-relationship between the two), and on skills in writing visually and succinctly.
+The module then progresses to allow students to turn their idea from script to screen as they take their screenplay and develop it into a final film piece.
+Students can participate in both the creative dimensions of fiction filmmaking including directing performance, cinematography and editing and the organizational dimensions of producing and production management.

 This module offers you the opportunity, through intensive hands-on training, of gaining core competencies in professional cinematography and sound-recording equipment and a chosen piece of editing software for use in both drama and documentary production work.
 Throughout the module you will hone your skills and creativity and be tested through weekly exercises designed to foster knowledge and practical application across both drama and documentary disciplines.